snonux/foo.zone/resources.md

 The list may not be exhaustive, but I will be adding more in the future.
 I firmly believe that educating yourself further is one of the most important things to advance.
 The lists are in random order and reshuffled every time (via *sort -R*) when updates are made.

 You won't find any links on this site because, over time, the links will break.
-Please use your favorite search engine when you are interested in one of the resources...
+Please use your favourite search engine when you are interested in one of the resources...

 ```
        .--.           .---.        .-.